-I enjoy the chance to work through developing ideas in research presentations.
-This page provides videos of the presentations I've given, in reverse chronological order.
+I enjoy the chance to work through my ideas in research presentations.
+This page provides videos of the presentations I've given, with recent ones first.

 How would we know if we're getting better at teaching over time?
 I describe a low-effort, high-insight strategy for instructors to learn from their own teaching efforts across semesters.
 The most obvious measures of teaching innovation (like students' final grades, or students' course evaluations) aren't very helpful, especially for gaining disciplinary insights.
 I propose that instructors keep a list of all the major things they changed that semester, paired with a disciplinary measure of student learning.
 In my case, that was the final essay from just the median-scoring student.
 Comparing the five median essays from five spring semesters of my classes reveals that students are increasingly able to write a developed, insightful, and generically appropriate research essay.
 Students also improve in the delicate writing move of creating a research gap.
 View the full poster.